 Also in 5th Avenue, there is a beautiful mural of Frida Kahlo in PDC.
 There is a restaurant named Frida Kahlo Restaurante, very chic and beautiful inside.

-Day Tours from Playa del Carmen
+More Day Trips from Playa del Carmen

 Playa del Carmen is located in the state of Quintana Roo, it’s known for its beaches and coral reefs.
 Being a coastal resort town in Mexico, it is a popular tourist destination.
 Being a central spot within the Riviera Maya, Playa del Carmen runs from south of Cancún to Tulum and the Sian Ka’an biosphere reserve.